svelte-society/recipes-mvp/language.md

 <div />
 ```

-Alternatively, if you can have a custom action to do this.
+Alternatively, you can have a custom action to do this.
 This is already available with [svelte-css-vars](https://github.com/kaisermann/svelte-css-vars).

 ```svelte
 <!-- App.svelte -->